port-labs/port-docs/docs/quickstart.md

 When you click on `Add Blueprint`, you will see a template for a `microservice` Blueprint which is identical to the one you will create.
 So you can just click `save` and skip to [Environment Blueprint](#environment-blueprint).
 :::

-In order to create a the service Blueprint, use the following JSON body:
+In order to create the service Blueprint, use the following JSON body:

 <details>
 <summary>Service Blueprint JSON</summary>